claudiebeaulieu/RegionalWarming/README.md

 | `abind` | 1.4-8 | Combining multi-dimensional arrays |
 | `ggnewscale` | 0.5.2 | Multiple color/fill scales in ggplot2 figures |

-> A full record of the R session is provided in `sessionInfo.txt`.
-For full reproducibility, a `renv.lock` file is also included — see **Installation** below.
+A full record of the R session is provided in `sessionInfo.txt`.

 **Non-standard hardware:** None required.
 All scripts run on a standard desktop or laptop computer.